tcsenpai/qrare/README.md

 This function performs the following steps:
 1. Iterates through numbered QR code images with the given prefix.
-2. Decodes each QR code using the zxing library.
+2. Decodes each QR code using the zxing library, falling back to qrtools if zxing cannot decode a qrcode.
 3. Extracts chunk information and data from each decoded QR code.
 4. Reconstructs the original hexadecimal string from the chunks.
 5. Converts the hexadecimal string back to binary data.